Aryanxon/Manufac_Work/README.md

 # Aggriculture data analysis from 1950-2020

-This project is simply analysing agricultural data provided by National Data and Analytics Platform, NITI Aayog.
-In this project I have simply take the data from data.js file and use that data to do analysis.
+This project is simply analysing agricultural data provided by the National Data and Analytics Platform, NITI Aayog.
+In this project, I have simply taken the data from the data.js file and used that data to do analysis.

 ## Installation